accuknox/help/docs/support-matrix/registry.md

   image: ./registry-icons/ecr.png
   url: /how-to/ecr/

-- title: Google Container Registry
+- title: Google Artifact Registry
-  content: Once Google Container Registry images are onboarded into AccuKnox SaaS, they are scanned for risks and vulnerabilities.
+  content: Once Google Artifact Registry images are onboarded into AccuKnox SaaS, they are scanned for risks and vulnerabilities.
 Results are categorized based on CVSS scores and displayed in the dashboard.
   image: ./registry-icons/gar.png
   url: /how-to/gar/